retroarch-bios-pack/.github/profile/README.md

 BIOS files are considered proprietary software, and distributing them without permission is a legal gray area.
 To remain within legal boundaries, it’s recommended to only use BIOS files from consoles that you legally own.
 RetroArch developers do not provide BIOS files, so users must source them independently.

-While there are communities and forums where people share BIOS packs, be aware of the risks and the potential legality issues involved in downloading these files.
+While there are communities and forums where people share RetroArch BIOS Packs, be aware of the risks and the potential legality issues involved in downloading these files.

 ## Conclusion